 Due to sheer volume of matches and providing the capabilities to choose and view a match individually, there is a one-time charge of $9.95.
-This fee includes all matches stated above and unlimited viewing of matches in the TRACKCAST archives.
+This fee includes TRACKCAST live stream and archives of the dual meets, first round and quarter final matches.

 PLEASE REMEMBER: TO WATCH LIVE STREAM SEMI-FINALS & FINALS - You must be a Cable, DirecTV or DISH satellite subscriber with CSN as part of your subscription package.
 Scroll down for other available live streaming options out in the marketplace.